grant-TraDA/NLP-2022W/PROJECTS/mop_probing_ecomm/readme.md

 ### Models
 To ensure reproducibility of experiments and results, we added fine-tuned models in the directories `project1_models` (for Project #1) and `project2_models` (for Project #2).
 Each model is placed in its own subdirectory (e.g., `project1_models/bert-base-cased`) accompanied by the `info.txt` file, in which we provided additional information about fine-tuning (`hyperparameters`, used functions etc., exact dataset).
+The model binaries and additional configuration files (produced by the SentenceTransformers library - refer to doc) were packed into a zip archive.
+They are available via the url provided in  the `model_url.txt` file (due to the GitHub's limit for uploading large files).

 ### Scripts